It’s basically mind control.

 Emotion can be applied more directly in advertising, such as in a specific ad or campaign.
 Each emotional ad contributes to the emotional branding strategy — emotional ads are like the individual building blocks that create structural integrity of the brand.

 Many companies will create emotional ads in response to major events, while also promoting their products or services.
 For example, following the US travel ban in 2018, Airbnb launched a campaign pushing the idea of a global community in their “Let’s Keep Traveling Forward” advertisement.
+Making a statement like this is a bold and effective brand positioning strategy.

 Maslow’s Hierarchy of Needs theory classifies emotional motivation through biological and social needs.02 Humans need to cover their physiological needs (food, shelter, air, water) before they can work their way up the pyramid to meet their emotional needs: esteem (respect, status, strength) and self-actualization.